Welcome to the Centre for Analysis of Youth Transitions

 The circumstances of young people in the UK are changing rapidly, in terms of how they spend their time and the choices they make.
 The transition period between childhood and adulthood has grown, youth engagement in a range of risky behaviours has increased and the education and labour market options faced by young people have changed dramatically.

 From April 2015 CAYT will be managed by Mentor, as part of the Alcohol and Drug Education and Prevention Information Service (ADEPIS).
-ADEPIS will manage and add to the repository and will produce its own research publications.
+ADEPIS will manage and add to the database and will produce its own research publications.

 ADEPIS aims to: